Engielolz/765coverbot/README.md

 3. Run `765cover.sh` with the parameter `--install` which will install and enable the bot service

-4. Start the bot with `sudo systemctl start 765coverbot`
+4. Start the bot with `systemctl start 765coverbot`

 To uninstall the bot, stop the bot with `systemctl stop 765coverbot` then run the script as root with the parameter `--uninstall` which will disable and remove the service file.
 Then you can remove the directory `/usr/local/bin/765coverbot` to fully remove the bot.